 Demand-side aggregators (or Virtual Lead Parties (VLPs)) can now offer demand flexibility into the wholesale electricity market, alongside the Balancing Mechanism which they could already access.
 With this change, customers’ flexibility can now be offered into the wholesale electricity market without the involvement of the supplier.

-What are the benefits of this to demand aggregators?
+What are the benefits of P415 to demand aggregators?

-This all means greater incentives and more options for aggregators.
-They can now shop around to obtain the best price for their flexibility – and for their customers.
+With P415, they can add the wholesale market to that list, meaning greater incentives and more options.
+Aggregators can now shop around for the best price for their flexibility, and for their customers.

-What does this mean for DSOs in the short term?
+What does P415 mean for DSOs in the short term?

 These new rules reinforce the movement of the market towards low carbon flexibility.
 The shift is inevitable as the government strives to decarbonise the UK’s power system by 2035.